fmxsh/f3c/f3c-spec.md

 ### Pre-fundamental line

 As by POSIX.
 A sequence of _pre-fundamental characters_, or an empty sequence, that ends with a newline character (`\n`).
 A line can contain only one newline character.
 It follows that lines occur in sequence, one line following another.

+:End OLD stuff

+### Line

+As by POSIX.
+A sequence of _characters_, or an empty sequence, that ends with a newline character (`\n`).
+A line can contain only one newline character.
+It follows that lines occur in sequence, one line following another.

+## Constitution

+Thus, there is _conceptual syntax_ and _actual syntax_.
+_f3c_ consists of a series of concepts and the conceptual structures arising from arranging various concepts.
+These form the _conceptual syntax_ of _f3c_.

+_f3c_ also consists of the representational layer of characters, such as the characters you read right now.
+The _conceptual syntax_ is mapped to specific characters, thus defining what becomes the _actual syntax_, which is the syntax used to structure data in meaningful ways, such as `volume:100`.

+_f3c_ also consists of the specific characters representing the data being contained by the actual syntax.

+In summary, _f3c_ consists of all possible characters: Any valid byte sequence recognized by the host system's encoding configuration, including but not limited to UTF-8, UTF-16, UTF-32, ASCII, extended ANSI (ISO-8859 series), and arbitrary binary data (including null bytes \x00).
+Character interpretation depends on the system's locale (LC_CTYPE), encoding settings, and application behavior.

 ## Basic Tokens (conceptual definitions)